Marta Corredera

 Marta Corredera Rueda (born 8 August 1991) is a Spanish professional footballer who plays as a winger or right wing-back.
 She is currently a free agent.

 Rueda formerly represented FC Barcelona, Arsenal Ladies of the English FA WSL, Atlético de Madrid and Levante.
 She is a member of the Spain women's national football team and was part of the squad at the 2015 FIFA Women's World Cup in Canada as well as the 2019 FIFA Women's World Cup in France.

 Club career

 Corredera signed for Arsenal in July 2015, from Barcelona where she had won four consecutive Primera División titles since 2011.
-With the Gunners Corredera won the 2015 WSL Cup and the 2016 FA Women's Cup.
+With the Gunners, Corredera won the 2015 WSL Cup and the 2016 FA Women's Cup.
 In October 2016, Corredera and her compatriots Natalia Pablos and Vicky Losada all left Arsenal.
-She agreed a transfer to Atlético de Madrid where she won the 2017 league title.
+She agreed to a transfer to Atlético de Madrid where she won the 2017 league title.